MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_create_vm.md

   ![](media/OSDeploy_upd.png)

-> **Note:** Unless you're running a volume licensed version of Windows 10, you need a seperate license for Windows running inside a virtual machine.
+> **Note:** Unless you're running a volume licensed version of Windows, you need a seperate license for Windows running inside a virtual machine.
 The virtual machine's operating system is independent of the host operating system.

 ## Next Step - Virtual Machine Checkpoints
 [Virtual Machine Checkpoints](walkthrough_checkpoints.md)